Skip to main content Accessibility help

 ‘The Making of Revolutionary Feminism in El Salvador is a must-read for understanding the recent history of Central America.
 This exhaustive investigation unties the knots of silences that have invisibilized the role of women in popular struggles.’

-‘Diana Carolina Sierra Becerra's book is a beacon for despairing times.
+‘Diana Carolina Sierra Becerra’s book is a beacon for despairing times.
 The revolutionary feminism of El Salvador emerges through careful ethnography with women fighters to restore their analysis alongside their lives.
-Becerra provides a sharp clarity of vision about the women and men in El Salvador whose courageous response survives the onslaught of US imperialism and the regimes it armed.
-Women's revolutionary praxis, that combined a willingness to envision the end to patriarchy in their fight for socialism, provides a compass for our times.’
+Sierra Becerra provides a sharp clarity of vision about the women and men in El Salvador whose courageous response survives the onslaught of US imperialism and the regimes it armed.
+Women’s revolutionary praxis, which combined a willingness to envision the end to patriarchy with their fight forsocialism, provides a compass for our times.’

 Elisabeth Armstrong - author of Bury the Corpse of Colonialism: The Revolutionary Feminist Conference of 1949